Garmin Forerunner 230 Review

-If you are considering the Forerunner 230 then we would invite you to read the review of the Polar M400 and also consider purchasing it from our UK online store.
-The Polar M400 is, in our opinion, the BEST GPS RUNNER’S watch on the market.
+If you are considering the Forerunner 230 then we would invite you to read the review of the Polar M400.
+The M400 is, in our opinion, one of the BEST GPS RUNNER’S watch on the market.
 It has all the PERFORMANCE tracking features you would expect from a competent runner’s watch, plus, a wealth of Training Load and Training Benefit feedback to help you better understand the training effect of each session and the predicted time required before you are fully recovered.
 It also features a reliable and well researched/accurate Fitness Test that can be conducted once or twice a month to keep track of your general fitness improvement (based on RR intervals and HRV) … Just like this Forerunner it’s also an activity tracker, sleep monitor and it’s smartphone connected for incoming alerts … plus it supports DOZENS of sports profiles, not JUST running.

 Which Forerunner is for YOU?

 Are you confused by the number Garmin Forerunner s?
 Don’t worry, you are not the only one.
 There are more than 15 models in this popular GPS running watch so we published this History of the Garmin Forerunner which compares the main differences between all the models from the original Garmin Forerunner 101 in 2003 to the latest products.